-Submitted by guest blogged Eileen Mowrey
+Submitted by guest blogger Eileen Mowrey

 While some places muddle through the winter, the Whiteface Region thrives in the snow!
-Though lovely in the summer, winter brings new life to the charming village and wild landscape of this one-of-a-kind Adirondack destination.
+Though lovely in the summer, winter brings new life to the charming villages and wild landscapes of this one-of-a-kind Adirondack destination.
 Imagine snow-capped mountains, glassy lakes, and fun-filled destinations that are even more magical this very special time of year.
 From Christmas card-worthy scenery to experiences the whole family will enjoy, the Whiteface Region has everything necessary to shake you free from cabin fever and make you fall in love with winter.

 Not sure where to begin when it comes to winter?
 Visit these amazing Whiteface Region attractions!

 Standing tall between Lake Placid and Wilmington, Whiteface Mountain is the predominant feature among the region’s scenery.
 It’s also one of the most popular destinations for winter visitors.
 With over 98% snowmaking coverage and the largest vertical drop this side of the Rockies, it’s easy to see why Whiteface is one of the premier ski destinations on the East Coast.
 Ride the gondola up to Little Whiteface and choose from 90 trails covering 25 miles on your way back to the base.
 Test your skills on jumps and rails as you maneuver the terrain park.
 Or, if you’re new to the sport, rent your gear and spend the day learning from the pros during a group or individual lesson at the learning center, Bear Den Mountain.
 With multiple dining opportunities, and plenty of cozy corners in the lodge to curl up with a cocoa or glass of wine, it’s a ski resort experience you and your family or friends will remember for a lifetime.

 Walk on the wild side